DanielCorbellini/Django-Job-Application-Form/README.md

 ## Incomplete Contact Page

 Please note that the contact page in this Django application is currently incomplete.
 I will finish it soon.

+# Disclaimer / Credits:
+This Project was made during the <a href="https://www.udemy.com/course/the-python-mega-course/" target="_blank">
+    Python Mega Course: Learn Python in 60 days, Build 20 Apps</a> on Udemy.